tipofyzik/habit_tracker_app/README.md

 My project has cases which can be further developed:
 1. The option of 'upcoming events' can be added.
 If the user would like to look at the events that they have to accomplish this day/week/month/etc., the program would dispay these events accordingly.
 This feature would make it more convenient to track one's habits.
 2. The GUI can be added.
 This will increase usability.
 3. The analitics module can be extended to make the analysis more complex and representative simultaneously.
-For example, graphs that represents successful completion of habits can be added.
+For example, a graph illustrating the relationship between successful habit completion and date can be added.

 # 5. Sources
 [1] https://www.python.org/